-There is no minimum or maximum contribution level although you may have to pay a tax charge on contributions over a certain limit.
-For further details please refer to the SIPP Technical Guide.
+There is no minimum or maximum contribution level, although you may have to pay a tax charge on contributions over a certain limit.
+For further details please refer to the 'iSIPP Technical Guide'.

 You can pay regular or occasional contributions at any time and you can vary the amount and frequency of your contributions.
+Your SIPP Bank

-Your SIPP bank account details, including the required payment reference, can be found within your James Hay Online account.
+Account details, including the required payment reference, can be found within your James Hay Online account.